quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 largest wins for the least cost overall.

 Over time, specific qlog formats and encodings can be created that more formally define and combine some of the discussed optimizations or add new ones.
-We choose to define these schemes in separate documents to keep the main qlog definition clean and generalizable, as not all contexts require the same performance or flexibility as others and qlog is intended to be a broadly usable and extensible format (for example more flexibility is needed in earlier stages of protocol
+It was decided to define these schemes in separate documents to keep the main qlog definition clean and generalizable, as not all contexts require the same performance or flexibility as others and qlog is intended to be a broadly usable and extensible format (for example more flexibility is needed in earlier stages of protocol